sansomlab/cornet/README.md

 Pipelines for building correlation networks from gene expression data.

-Currently there is one pipeline, pipeline_wgcna.py
+Currently there is one pipeline, pipeline_wgcna.py.
+The code has been used by the group for several projects but is still undergoing development and testing and should be considered "beta" - please do your own sanity checks if you use it!

 ## Installation